iExecBlockchainComputing/rlc-multichain/README.md

 2. Initiate the cross-chain transfer through LayerZero
 3. Lock tokens in the adapter and mint equivalent tokens on Arbitrum

-### Bridge RLC from Arbitrum to Ethereum

-To send RLC tokens from Arbitrum Sepolia back to Ethereum Sepolia:
+B. To send RLC tokens from Arbitrum Sepolia back to Ethereum Sepolia:

 ```bash
 make send-tokens-to-sepolia